Aldangie/Covid-19-Data-Analysis-BigQuery/README.md

 LIMIT 10;
 ```

-- **United Arab Emirates**: 95.8% vaccinated
+- **Gibraltar**: 182.12% vaccinated
-- **Chile**: 77.25%
+- **Israel**: 121.28%
-- **Malta**: 71.91%
+- **United Arab Emirates**: 95.8%

-The data suggests that small, wealthy, or well-organized countries were more successful in quickly rolling out vaccines.
-This played a crucial role in reducing future death rates and case severity.
+Some countries exceeded 100% due to the inclusion of second doses, boosters, and vaccination of non-residents.
+This highlights how smaller or well-organized nations were often quicker and more efficient in their vaccine rollout.

 ---